Year 2

 In order to encourage your child to become a lifelong reader, it's important that they learn to read for pleasure.
 The sharing book is a book they have chosen for you to enjoy together.
 Please remember that you shouldn't expect your child to read this alone.
 Read it to or with them.
 Discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, explore the facts in a non-fiction book.
 The main thing is that you have fun.

-Home learning is issued on a Friday and is due in the following Wednesday.
+Home learning is issued on a Friday and is due on the following Wednesday.

 Home learning consists of 1 x English and 1 x Maths task each week, linked to the learning that has taken place in school.